 An IPA can be set up at any time during your bankruptcy.
-It will then remain in place for 3 years from the date it starts even though you are likely to be discharged in the mean time.
+It will then remain in place for 3 years from the date it starts.
+You are likely to be discharged before the end of the payment period.

 You must also inform the OR if your income changes for the worse.
 They will assess the impact on your disposable income to see whether it has fallen.

-If your disposable income has gone down but you are not currently paying anything towards your debts then the change will make no difference.
-However if you have an IPA in place the payments will be reduced or stopped.
+Where your disposable income has gone down but you are not currently paying anything towards your debts, the change will make no difference.
+If you already have an IPA in place the payments will be reduced or stopped altogether.

-If your IPA payments are stopped the Agreement remains in place at a zero rate.
+If your payments are stopped the IPA will remain in place at a zero rate.
 If your income increases again within the three year period you may have to restart your payments.

 How are overtime and bonus payments dealt with during bankruptcy?

-Generally speaking overtime and bonus payments are not be used in the calculation of your normal monthly income.
+Overtime and bonus payments are not normally used in the calculation of your monthly income.
 This is the case unless they are guaranteed or extremely regular.

 However if you do get a bonus while you are bankrupt you have to inform the OR.
 They will then decide what should be done with the extra money you have received.

-If the amount is minimal (perhaps just a few hundred pounds) you may well be allowed to keep it.
+If the amount is minimal you may well be allowed to keep it.
 However anything more will normally be treated as a windfall and will have to be handed over to the OR in full.

 Most windfalls you receive after you are discharged from bankruptcy are yours to keep.
-This is the case even if you still have an Income Payment Agreement in place.
+However if you are paying an IPA you still have to report any extra bonus or overtime payments to the OR while this is in place.

-Will your income be reviewed before you are discharged?
+How often is your income reviewed before you are discharged?

 The Official Receiver can ask you to provide up to date income and expenses figures at any time while you are bankrupt.
 If they do you must be honest and tell them about any increase in your income.

 The OR can ask you to provide a new income and expenses budget even in the last month of your Bankruptcy.
-If they establish you have disposable income an IPA can be still started and last a further 3 years.
+If they establish you have disposable income at that time an IPA can be still started and last a further 3 years.